RedDocMD/sturdy-octo-sniffle/content/docs/report.md

 In this code, `LameVector` contains an inner pointer, which is freed in its destructor.
 If we do not invalidate this inner pointer, CSA will think `LameVector` and hence `ptr` leaks memory.

 This is a stop gap measure and it seems to work for the time being.
 The proper solution is to inline both the member constructor (both during constructor calls and during `make_unique`) and the member destructor.
 But we don't yet have a mechanism to "evaluate" functions from a checker.

+## Abandoned/Incomplete Revisions

+### Allow visitors to run callbacks on completion

+[D103434](https://reviews.llvm.org/D103434) was abandoned in favour of a complete overhaul of the checker visitor system.
+The patches for the same were developed by Valeriy Savchenko.

+### Enabling MallocChecker to take up after SmartPtrModelling

+[D98726](https://reviews.llvm.org/D98726) was abandoned because we later realized that the `MallocChecker` just needed to be invoked as a part of destructor (and thus `reset()`) modelling.
+Currently, the code we intend to use for this feature lies in [D105821](https://reviews.llvm.org/D105821) and would probably be separated out into its own patch, as discussed previously.

+### Add NoteTag for smart-ptr get()

+[D97183](https://reviews.llvm.org/D97183) was never finished because the other patches were more important for the functional correctness of the checker.
+Moreover, although the code in this is functional, it involved too much re-invention of the wheel (duplication of functionality of `trackExpressionValue`).
+The new system for `Trackers` and `Handlers` created by Valeriy would be used in future to streamline and complete this patch.

 ## Results